pygame/pygame/docs/reST/ref/freetype.rst

-      The rendering is done using the font's default size in points and its default style, without any rotation, and taking into account fonts which are set to be drawn vertically via the :meth:`Font.vertical` attribute.
+      The rendering is done using the font's default size in points and its default style, without any rotation, and taking into account fonts which are set to be drawn vertically via the :attr:`vertical` attribute.
       Optionally you may specify another point size to use via the 'size' argument, a text rotation via the 'rotation' argument, or a new text style via the 'style' argument.
+See the attr :attr:`size`, :attr:`rotation`, and :attr:`style` attributes.

       If text is a char (byte) string, then its encoding is assumed to be ``LATIN1``.